open-policy-agent/opa/docs/content/rest-api.md

 Create or overwrite a document.

-If the path does not refer to an existing document, the server will attempt to create all of the necessary containing documents.
+If the path does not refer to an existing document, the server will attempt to create all the necessary containing documents.
 This behavior is similar in principle to the Unix command `mkdir -p`.

 The server will respect the `If-None-Match` header if it is set to `*`.
 In this case, the server will not overwrite an existing document located at the path.